Alpheang/Alpheang/README.md

 - 👋 Hi, I’m @Alpheang
-- 👀 I’m interested in AL and Ml
+- 👀 I’m interested in AI and Ml
 - 🌱 I’m currently learning DSA
-- 💞️ I’m looking to collaborate on creating new things
+- 💞️ I’m looking to collaborate on creating new things which can make life better
-- 📫 How to reach me ..

 <!---
 Alpheang/Alpheang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.